openfinanceio/smart-securities-standard/README.md

   interface of the calling contract.
 - `UserChecker`:  Contracts which determine whether or not to block an account from doing something should implement this interface.
-- `RegD506c`:  This interface captures the methods required to configure the contract make a determination about the compliance of a token transfer under regulation D 506(c).  _Note: current implementation allows up to one contract to be designated as an AML/KYC provider for each token.
-Similarly for accreditation checkers._
-- `RegD506cToken`:  Tokens regulated under regulation D 506(c) should implement this interface, which exposes the current number of shareholders.

 ### Concrete contracts

+- `CapTables`:  This contract maintains cap tables for a set of securities identified by an integer index.
+Each security is associated to an address, which should be an ERC20 contract implementing the appropriate transfer logic.
-- `RestrictedToken`:  This contract extends Open Zeppelin's ERC20 `StandardToken` contract, by allowing a `TransferRestrictor` to be configured which is used to enforce some rule set.
+- `RestrictedTokenLogic`:  This contract extends Open Zeppelin's ERC20 `StandardToken` contract, by allowing a `TransferRestrictor` to be configured which is used to enforce some rule set.
 - `SimpleUserChecker`:  This contract implements the `UserChecker` interface.